sejori/super_cereal/README.md

 const bob = new Person("Bob");
 jim.addFriend(bob);

-const jimId = jim.save();
+// jim now has a circular reference via bob - no problem! const jimId = jim.save();
 const freshJim = store.load(jimId) as Person;

 console.log(freshJim.friends);

 const steve = new Person("Steve");

+// class methods retained
 freshJim.addFriend(steve);

 console.log(freshJim.friends);
 ```

-The Al-Gore-ithm does a depth-first-search, leaving unique IDs on non-primitive values.
+The Al-Gore-ithm does a depth-first-search through the object structure leaving unique IDs on non-primitive values.
 It then serializes and stores objects by ID, replacing all refs with the corresponding ID to "unlink" the structure so it never gets stuck in a circular reference loop.

-First instantiate a `Store`, then make your classes extend `Model` and call `super(store, arguments)` in their constuctors.
+First instantiate a `Store` then simply pass objects into its `save` method.
+If you want to serialize your own classes, make sure your base classes extend `Model` and call `super(store, arguments)` in their constuctors.
 This allows the store to reinstantiate them with their initial arguments before using `Object.assign` to apply deserialized property values.

+Note: Classes that extend `Model` inherit the `save` method so you can call it directly from them!

 ## But why?

 I wanted a tool that could serialize any in-memory data structure with classes and store it in a key-value store.
 This allows for browser-based storage of OOP software state that can extend to the edge/cloud.

-The goal was to require minimal additional class boilerplate and I think this fits the bill nicely, just extend from `Model` and call `super(store, arguments)` in constructors.
+The goal was to require minimal additional class boilerplate and I think this fits the bill nicely.
 The only caveat is that you have use `store.load(id) as Classname` to keep accurate TS syntax highlighting (there is currently no way for TS to infer this and generic types don't work with nested structures).